ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/styling-sass/index.md

 ---
-title: "Sass styling API"
+title: "Sass Styling API"
 ---

-The Sass styling API is an optional lightweight wrapper around [Themes](/themes) and [Design Customisations](/customising-design) that automates the process of importing CSS files and setting CSS variables.
+The Sass Styling API is an optional lightweight wrapper around [Themes](/themes) and [Design Customisations](/customising-design) that automates the process of importing CSS files and setting CSS variables.

 Sass is not necessary to customise the provided themes.
 Since introducing full support for design customisation through CSS variables in v28, anything that is possible with Sass is also possible with CSS.
 But the Sass API provides some benefits: